 The Lord used Our Daily Bread Ministries to prepare my heart for Him years before I surrendered my life to Jesus.
 I still use these free daily encouragement devotionals to nurture my spiritual growth and help me stay on track with my daily Bible reading.

 In April 2016, I was invited to serve through Our Daily Bread Ministries.
-Starting in April 2017, God will be using my small offerings to minister to readers, too.
+God has been using my small offerings to minister to readers.
+He’s using many of their stories to inspire and minister to me, too.

 Giving back to the writing community is one way I enjoy expressing gratitude to God for all He’s given me.